The California Raptor Center Nursery

 The California Raptor Center, which is part of the UC Davis School of Veterinary Medicine, accepts many young birds of prey into care each year.
 If you find hatchling raptors or eggs, please call the Center, 530-752-6091, and leave a message.
 A staff member will call you back with instructions on determining whether the chicks are really in need of care, and if so, will help you make arrangements to get them in as soon as possible.
 If you have found eggs, you'll be instructed on how to prepare them for a trip to the Raptor Center.

 Hatching, Raising & Releasing: Inside the California Raptor Center Nursery

 By Julia Moules

-From the time an egg arrives at the nursery until a hatched bird is released back into the wild, here's what the process looks like:
+From the time the chick or egg arrives at the nursery until a hatched bird is released back into the wild, here's what the process looks like:

 It's important that eggs are brought to the California Raptor Center as soon as they're found.
 To stay viable, eggs must be kept around 99.8 degrees Fahrenheit.
 When they reach the nursery, they're kept in incubators at this well-regulated temperature until they're hatched.

 When the center receives an egg, the primary goal is to return it to its natural environment, but if the original nest has been destroyed or is in harm's way – like on a farm – that's not an option.
 If that's the case, researchers try to place the egg in the nest of another bird of the same species.
 But they don't want to jeopardize one bird to save another, so they must first determine if the nest can accommodate an extra mouth to feed.
 If it cannot, the egg will likely remain in the nursery.

 Most eggs brought to the California Raptor Center are Northern Harriers that are found in rice and wheat fields.
 They also tend to receive a few Great Horned Owls and barn owls each year.
 Breeding season for these birds starts around April and lasts until August.

 The birds in the California Raptor Center nursery are cared for by a rotation of volunteers.